AaronSu06/Kalibrate/README.md

 - **Category Filtering**: Filter services by healthcare, groceries, banks, and pharmacies
 - **Voice Assistant**: Chatbot interface with voice and text input (stubbed for Phase 1)
 - **Accessible Design**: WCAG AA compliant with screen reader support, keyboard navigation, and high contrast mode
-- **Responsive**: Works on desktop and mobile with simple stacked layout

 ## Tech Stack